 The resulting Campus Master Plan is an ever-changing document.
 It is not the final solution and should continue to evolve during its lifetime.
 Solutions addressed in the master plan are generalized in nature and as such, should not be considered as specific solutions to all problems and challenges identified during the planning process.

-- To help clarify, conform, or adjust institutional goals and objectives and priorities as they relate to existing or desired physical resources.
+- to help clarify, conform or adjust institutional goals, objectives and priorities as they relate to existing or desired physical resources

-- To have a well-conceived physical framework for making day-to-day decisions—a framework flexible enough to accommodate changing circumstances and conditions not foreseeable when the Plan Update was formulated.
+- to have a well-conceived physical framework for making day-to-day decisions—a framework flexible enough to accommodate changing circumstances and conditions not foreseeable when the Campus Master Plan was formulated